yui/yui3/sandbox/autocomplete/overview.md

 * `query` - Enough text has been entered, and the sendQuery function is being called on the DataSource if present.
 Note that new queries might be made before the old query's data has returned.
 * `queryCancel` - The user unfocused the element before the query returned.
 Cancel it.
 * `textEntered` - The enter has entered some text, and paused for required timeout.
-* `characterEntered` - non-control-keydown for westerners, other things for other languages
+* `characterEntered` - non-control-keydown for westerners, other things for other languages.
+Hook into this to be clever.

 And of course all the goodies it inherits from Plugin and Attribute and Base and whatnot.